ayushc121/kalmanFilter/README.md

 **Current limitations:**
 - Yaw drift during stationary or slow-speed operation due to absence of a magnetometer.
-- Aggressive maneuvers are challenging — large linear accelerations temporarily corrupt the Madgwick accelerometer correction (the adaptive beta mitigates but doesn't fully solve this).
+- Fast maneuvers are challenging due to accelerometer limits.
 - Separating linear acceleration from gravitational acceleration is fundamentally difficult with a single IMU; physical mounting position matters.
 - GPS altitude corrections are noisy (±10 m typical), limiting Z-axis accuracy.
+- Sub-10-meter dynamic position tracking is beyond what consumer GPS hardware at this noise floor can support.

 **Planned improvements:**
+- Better quality GPS and IMU chips.
 - Making position and orientation tracking more robust during aggressive maneuvers.
 - Better separating acceleration from rotation — potentially through improved physical placement of the IMU on the breadboard.
 - Further noise reduction and drift mitigation, possibly through magnetometer fusion for yaw or tighter process noise tuning.

 ---

 ## Project Structure